The District Council is responsible for the licensing of Hackney Carriages and Private Hire Vehicles within the district of Derbyshire Dales.

-The vehicles are tested at six monthly intervals by the District Council's own staff at our depot based on Harrison Way, Darley Dale, Derbyshire, DE4 2LF.
+The vehicles are tested at six monthly intervals by the District Council's own staff at our depot based on Harrison Way in Darley Dale.

-Vehicles will be required to undertake an inspection to ensure compliance with the policy requirements on vehicle specifications [PDF 68.6KB] and licence conditions [PDF 68.6] before a licence is granted Appointments can be arranged for a vehicle to be tested by contacting the Licensing Department.
-Prior to submitting the vehicle for testing, you must ensure that the vehicle is in good condition, i.e. mechanically sound, bodywork in a satisfactory condition and the engine and full chassis steam cleaned.
+Before you submit the vehicle for testing, you must ensure that the vehicle is in good condition, i.e. mechanically sound, bodywork in a satisfactory condition and the engine and full chassis steam cleaned.
 Owners of vehicles will be subject to a re-test fee in respect of vehicles that do not pass the inspection test and have to be re-submitted for a second test.
-When a vehicle is successfully tested it should be licensed with the Council as soon as practical.

 What happens when I have obtained my Hackney Carriage/Private Hire Vehicle licence?